×

 When we asked people about industries and career opportunities in Samana, they reponded:

 "Foreigners in Samana, Dominican Republic often find employment in the tourism industry, working in roles such as tour guides, hotel managers, or restaurant staff.
 Some also work in real estate, helping other expatriates find homes or investment properties.
 Others may find work as English teachers or translators, given the demand for English language skills in this tourist-heavy region.
-Additionally, some foreigners may start their own businesses, such as bars, restaurants, or souvenir shops catering to the large number of tourists that visit Samana," remarked one expat living in Samana, the Dominican Republic.
+Additionally, some foreigners may start their own businesses, such as bars, restaurants, or souvenir shops catering to the large number of tourists that visit Samana," remarked one expat who made the move to Samana.

 What is life like in Samana?